ovhlabs/knowledge-base/en/_posts/2016-06-15-getting-started-with-queue-as-a-service.md

     ![Sunrise](/kb/images/2016-06-15-getting-started-with-queue-as-a-service/queue_sunrise.png)

-4. In the Sunrise manager, a new 'Not configured app' is available under the Queue PaaS section.
+4. In the Sunrise manager, a new 'Not configured app' is available under the Queue DBaaS section.

     ![Sunrise](/kb/images/2016-06-15-getting-started-with-queue-as-a-service/queue_not_configure_app_menu.png)